piyush7199/hld-architecture-handbook/03-challenges/3.3.3-flash-sale/README.md

-# E-commerce Flash Sale System (High-Contention Inventory)
+# 3.3.3 Design an E-commerce Flash Sale System (High-Contention Inventory)

 > 📚 **Note on Implementation Details:**
 > This document focuses on high-level design concepts and architectural decisions.